 The deal, in plain prose.

 Software you can read the contract for.
 This is not legal advice.
-It is the agreement between you and HH Labs LLC — a New York limited liability company, publisher of Seriesly — and it governs your use of the Mac app and this website.
+It is the agreement between you and HRH Labs LLC — a New York limited liability company, publisher of Seriesly — and it governs your use of the Mac app and this website.

 Adults using their own name.